hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 | customer\_relations   | SELECT               | SELECT              | —                   |
 | dba                   | ALL                  | ALL                 | ALL                 |

-* Self-update via application with Row-Level Security (RLS) or app-level checks; not blanket UPDATE on the whole table.

-RLS (Row-Level Security) is a mechanism to enforce access policies at the row level within a table.
+\* Self-update via application with Row-Level Security (RLS) or app-level checks; not blanket UPDATE on the whole table.
+RLS is a mechanism to enforce access policies at the row level within a table.
 RLS will be covered later on.

 </details>